alex25/chrome_prolog/README.md

 This fork is a beginning for a fresh start sooner or later.

 Prolog has very limited use but it can simplify some problems with few lines.
 For example, you can avoid big boring sequences of if-else-switch in PHP to implement business intelligence with limited rules and predicates of Prolog.

 My first goal is to validate, debug (if necessary) and port this js to php : goal achieved

 Next goals :
 * make a library : done
 * re-routing output results in array : done
 * PhpUnit testing this library : in progress
-* remove all notice and some strange features (removing NOTTHIS for example)
+* remove all notice and some strange features : done
 * classify all this bunch of functions
 * namespacing the classes
 * refactor the model to be more PHP-like and not js-like (remove some weird object)